tradingview/rest_integrations_docs/source/Integration_overview.rst

 regular requests to the `/symbol_info`_, `/history`_.
 The data is requested only by our API client applications running on the servers.
 The end-user browser never makes requests to these endpoints.

-TradingView client applications use a separate set of credentials per environment by default (if authorised).
+TradingView client applications use a separate set of credentials per environment by default (if authorized).

 Therefore, the broker should provide at least two independent sets of credentials to its production API: one is for clients in the TradingView production, one is for clients in the staging, testing and development.